Long Weekend in Reykjavík: Northern Lights, Ice Caves & Golden Circle Stopover

-On this 4-day multi-day tour from Reykjavík, you’ll check out some of Iceland’s top winter gems.
-You’ll visit epic waterfalls (maybe even frozen ones), a live erupting geyser, and the spellbinding site of Iceland’s ancient parliament.
+On this thrilling 4-day multi-day tour from Reykjavík, you'll check out some of Iceland's top winter gems while staying comfortably based in the capital.
+Experience epic waterfalls that may be adorned with ice formations during colder periods, witness a live erupting geyser shooting water skyward, and visit the spellbinding site of Iceland's ancient parliament where Vikings once gathered.
+This winter package combines natural wonders with genuine adventure.

-If you’re lucky, you might even see the Northern Lights dancing across the sky.
-And to top it all off, you’ll join a guided group walk under a glacier into one of the country’s famous ice caves.
+If you're fortunate, you might even witness the Northern Lights dancing across the sky in brilliant greens and purples on your included aurora hunting excursion.
+To top it all off, you'll join a guided group expedition under a glacier into one of Iceland's famous ice caves, stepping inside a frozen world of blue and black ice.
+This is adventure travel at its finest, with expert guides ensuring your safety while maximizing your experience.

 Why book a multi-day trip with Iceland Tours?